Yarintutman/Virus/README.md

   Start capturing screenshots every given interval, the screenshots will be placed in a given directory and its name will be the date and time in which the screenshot was taken.
   The screen capture stops when the function "StopScreenCapture()" is called.

+To Do:
+ -Take screenshots using winapi
+ -Hide program from task manager
+ -Make program work while in lock screen
+ -Make functions to copy files in a given directory